KerySeverino/WebDevPortfolio/README.md

 # 🚀 Kery Severino Diaz - Portfolio

 Welcome to my personal portfolio website!
 This is a space where I showcase my projects, skills, and experience in software development.
-Built with **React, Tailwind CSS**, and hosted using **GitHub Pages**.
+Built with **Next.JS, Tailwind CSS**, and hosted using **GitHub Pages**.

 ---